etiennestuder/gradle-plugindev-plugin/README.md

 The name of the plugin.
 The name shows up in the manifest files of the Jar files and is used as the Bintray package name.

 If not set explicitly, the plugin name is derived from the name of the containing Gradle project.
+By default, Gradle derives the name of the project from the containing folder.
+A custom project name could be set during the initialization phase in the settings.gradle file.

 ### pluginImplementationClass